 In 2007, Raymond teamed up with Dann Gire, the film critic of Chicago's DAILY HERALD suburban newspaper to form "Dann and Raymond's Movie Club."
 This popular program meets monthly at public libraries.
 Raymond and Dann present engaging discussions about film genres, directors, and actors.

 As something of a hobby and side project for fun, Raymond is the piano player for a local Klezmer band.
 Known as "The Beth Am Klezmer Band" or sometimes "The Accidental Klezmer Band," the small combo performs at various functions in the Northwest Suburbs of Chicago.
 If you're interested in booking the band, contact the webmaster.
-In addition to this occasional gig, Raymond has performed solo at local venues such as the Palm Court Restaurant in Palatine, Illinois, and plays piano at parties and other events.
+In addition to this occasional gig, Raymond has performed solo at local venues such as the Palm Court Restaurant in Palatine, Illinois, Mariano's, and at parties and other events.
 See the Appearances page for more info.

 In early 2005 Raymond returned to the theatre world with the production of his one-act play SECOND CHANCE (co-written with Doug Redenius), which was produced in Chicago by Darknight Theatrical Productions as part of DARKNIGHT GALLERY, their evening of TWILIGHT ZONE-style one-act plays.